Joe biking around the town of Lilian, Ohio.

 Charles stays to help Martin when his leg is injured in an explosion.

-Throughout the film, Joel Courtney in the lead role of Joe Lamb, is seen wearing black low cut chucks.
-The cinemaphotography isn’t particularly chucks friendly, so it is hard to tell for sure if they are actually chucks or a wannabe brand.
-Since Joe turns out to be a pretty cool and clever kid, we will assume that they are.
+Throughout the film, Joel Courtney in the lead role of Joe Lamb, is seen wearing black low top chucks.
+The cinematography isn’t particularly chucks friendly, so it is hard to tell for sure if they are actually chucks or a wannabe brand.
+Since Joe turns out to be a pretty cool and clever kid and Joel Courtney wears black low top chucks in several of his other films and tv series, we will assume that they are.

 The explosions and ordinance are quite loud.